 23. Hybrid Teams: A team where some members work remotely and some operate from the co-located offices.

-24. Independent Contractor – Workers who are onboarded for a specific project for a defined period of time.
-The work of an Independent Contractor may or may not be controlled by the organisation fully, i.e., s/he will have more freedom regarding the work than permanent employees.
-Independent Contractors do not qualify for the benefits that employees get and have to work on their own equipment and tools.
+24. Independent Contractor – Employees onboard workers for a specific project for a defined period.
+The work of an Independent Contractor may or may not be controlled by the organization entirely, i.e., s/he will have more freedom regarding the work than permanent employees.
+Independent Contractors do not qualify for the benefits that employees get and have to work on their equipment and tools.

 25. Independent Contractor Compliance – Abbreviated as IC Compliance.
-These are the set of laws and regulations that categorise some workers as independent contractors.
-Some states also have a series of test/procedures to determine who comes under this category.
+These are the set of laws and regulations that categorize some workers as independent contractors.
+Some states also have a series of tests/procedures to determine who comes under this category.

-26. Instant Message: Abbreviated to ‘IM.’
-Instant Messaging is a form of online chat that takes place between individuals, or teams, using a computer, smartphone or other mobile devices.
-Needless to say, such messaging is real-time and requires all participants to use the same application.
+26. Instant Message: Abbreviated to 'IM.'
+Instant Messaging is a form of online chat that takes place between individuals, or teams, using a computer, smartphone, or other mobile devices.
+Such messaging is real-time and requires all participants to use the same application.
 Examples include Slack, Skype, and WhatsApp.

-27. Internet of Things: Abbreviated as ‘IoT’.
-It refers to objects that are embedded with technologies like software and sensors.
+27. Internet of Things: Abbreviated as 'IoT.'
+It refers to objects embedded with technologies like software and sensors.
 They help collect and transmit data over the internet without human intervention.
-Examples include smart home security systems and biometric cybersecurity scanners.
+Examples include intelligent home security systems and biometric cybersecurity scanners.

-28. Jellies: These are local groups of teleworkers that gather at public places to socialise and collaborate.
+28. Jellies: These are local groups of teleworkers that gather at public places to socialize and collaborate.
 Examples include coffee shops, libraries, etc.

 29. Job sharing: When two or more part-time employees fill one position.

-30. Location-independent/Agnostic Location: A workstyle wherein the job of a person isn’t affected by their location.
+30. Location-independent/Agnostic Location: A workstyle wherein a person’s job isn’t affected by their location.
 This arrangement is a result of employees seeking more flexibility and freedom.
 Under this setup, employees are not bound to one desk or office.
 A wireless network and portable device help them work from anywhere in the world.

 31. Mobile Worker: Another term for a teleworker.
-The individual is primarily on the road and does not spend the majority of their time at one location.
+The individual is primarily on the road and does not spend most of their time at one location.

 32. Offshoring: When a company sets a part of its operations overseas, the process is called offshoring.
-It is usually done in order to save costs (such as labour) but often results in job transfers to other countries.
+It is usually done to save costs (such as labor) but often results in job transfers to other countries.

-33. Outsourcing: Contracting or subcontracting work to a 3rd party company that specialises in a particular process.
+33. Outsourcing: Contracting or subcontracting work to a 3rd party company specializing in a particular process.

 34. Open Plan: A room or building with almost no walls, divisions, or cubicles.
-Similar to a coworking set up, here people work in the open to facilitate easy communication and collaboration.
+Like a coworking setup, people work in the open to facilitate easy communication and collaboration.

-35. Professional Employer Organisation: Abbreviated as ‘PEO.’
-It is an organisation that provides human resource, consulting, compliance, training and development services to small and medium enterprises.
+35. Professional Employer Organisation: Abbreviated as 'PEO.'
+It is an organization that provides human resources, consulting, compliance, training, and development services to small and medium enterprises.

-36. Remote Curious: An organisation interested in transitioning to a remote work setup.
+36. Remote Curious: An organization interested in transitioning to a remote work setup.

-37. Remote-First: An organisation in which all employees work remotely.
+37. Remote-First: An organization in which all employees work remotely.
 It is the default way of functioning.
 Remote-first organisations may have employees working under different time zones.

 39. Remote Hiring: Hiring people virtually, without an in-person interview.

-40. Remote Office Centres: Distributed centres for leasing offices to individuals from multiple companies.
+40. Remote Office Centres: Distributed centers for leasing offices to individuals from multiple companies.

-41. Remote Workers: Employees that works from a location geographically different from other members of their team or the parent organisation.
+41. Remote Workers: Employees who work from a location geographically different from other team members or the parent organization.
 Although the terms are sometimes used synonymously, remote workers do not necessarily work from home.

-42. Retreat: A getaway involving all members of the organisation or distributed team.
-This can be annual, half-yearly or quarterly.
-Retreats are about travelling to a destination for a few days to work, think, relax and bond with each other.
+42. Retreat: A getaway involving all members of the organization or distributed team.
+This can be annual, half-yearly, or quarterly.
+Retreats are about traveling to a destination for a few days to work, think, relax and bond with each other.

 44. SMART Goal: It stands for Specific, Measurable, Attainable (or Achievable), Realistic, and Time-bound goals.